What is breastfeeding?

 It is common to wonder if your baby is getting enough milk.
 Most babies lose weight in the first several days after birth but regain it within a week or two.
 Weight gain is more rapid after mature milk is produced, about 10 to 15 days after you deliver your baby.
 After breastfeeding is established, your baby will also get more hindmilk, which provides additional fat and calories.
 Look for signs that your baby is getting enough milk, such as having regular dirty and wet diapers.
 If you still have concerns, see When to Call a Doctor.

-If you aren't sure if your baby is getting enough milk, talk to your doctor.
+If you aren't sure if your baby is getting enough milk, talk to your healthcare provider or lactation consultant.
 He or she can help you to find the problem, if one exists.
 Don't supplement your breastfed baby's diet with formula unless your doctor recommends it.
 Extra feedings with formula can interfere with your breast milk production and may lead to early weaning.

 When to start supplements or other food